 Obligations of the Customer

-Notice of defect of components or Customizations delivered by the Customer will be made by Alfen as soon as the defect is evidential within a normal course of business.
+Notice of defect of components or Customisations delivered by the Customer will be made by Alfen as soon as the defect is evidential within a normal course of business.
 The Customer herewith waives the objection of a late notification of defects.

 In case of delayed or defective delivery or deficient quality of such components, all possible agreed upon delivery times will end and the Customer shall indemnify and hold harmless Alfen for any additional costs and expenses as well as for damages and losses incurred because of such delay, deficiency or defectiveness.
 In these events, Alfen is entitled at its discretion to interrupt the manufacturing process until receipt of components in proper form and adequate quality.